MicrosoftDocs/architecture-center/docs/reference-architectures/apis/protect-apis-content.md

-With more companies' internal applications adhering to the [API-first approach](https://swagger.io/resources/articles/adopting-an-api-first-approach/), and the growing number and severity of threats to web application over the internet, it's critical to have a security strategy to protect APIs.
-The first step toward API security is restricting who, from what locations, can access which aspects of an API.
-This article describes how to protect API access by using Azure Application Gateway and Azure API Management.
+With more companies adhering to the [API-first approach](https://swagger.io/resources/articles/adopting-an-api-first-approach/) for their internal applications, and the growing number and severity of threats to web applications over the internet, it's critical to have a security strategy to protect APIs.
+The first step toward API security is restricting who can access what aspects of an API, and from which locations.
+This article describes how to use Azure Application Gateway and Azure API Management to protect API access.

 ## Architecture

-This solution doesn't address the application's underlying services, like App Service Environment, Azure SQL Database, and Azure Kubernetes Services.
+This article doesn't address the application's underlying services, like App Service Environment, Azure SQL Managed Instance, and Azure Kubernetes Services.
 Those parts of the diagram only showcase what you can do as a broader solution.
-This article specifically discusses the gray-backgrounded areas, API Management and Application Gateway.
+This article specifically discusses the shaded areas, API Management and Application Gateway.

 ![Diagram showing how Application Gateway and API Management protect APIs.](images/protect-apis.png)